 When you’re deep in debt and feel like you’re drowning, we forget our dreams because they seem so impossible.
 Take some time to dream together with your spouse.

-Do you want to quit a job that you hate?
+- Do you want to start a new career?

 These discussions can motivate you and your spouse to make major financial progress together.

 Plan Your Path Together